-English translation of the book one on the Transformation od Karmic Patterns methodologies is now available at Amazon.
+English translation of the Book One on the Transformation of Karmic Patterns methodologies is now available at Amazon.

 ABOUT THE BOOK:

-Karmic patterns are mental contents that burden us with undesirable bodily states, emotions or thoughts.
-They consist of psycho-energetic information stored in our conscious, subconscious and superconscious minds, resembling a broken record that repeats itself continuously and persistently.
-If we are burdened by an unsolved unconscious pattern, instead of realizing our life goals we go round in circles and waste huge quantities of energy in keeping this model alive.
+Karmic patterns are mental contents that burden us with undesirable bodily states, emotions, or thoughts.
+They consist of psycho-energetic information stored in our conscious, subconscious, and superconscious minds, resembling a broken record that repeats itself continuously and persistently.
+If we are burdened by an unsolved unconscious pattern, instead of realizing our life goals, we go around in circles and waste huge quantities of energy in keeping this model alive.

-The main theme of the book is the structure of individual limiting influences in human lives, their symptoms, causes and source, and how to dissolve them thoroughly, by including all the relevant elements.
-It deals with many different aspects of karmic patterns; their physical, emotional, mental and spiritual symptoms, the traumatic experience as their original cause and different psychological and spiritual consequences of a trauma, such as the inharmonious relationships and disturbed family dynamics or the connections with the lower astral realms.
-It redefines the basic healing paradigm and states that we need to heal our relationships, and not only the specific physical or mental illness.
+The main theme of the book is the structure of individual limiting influences in human lives, their symptoms, causes, and source, and how to dissolve them thoroughly by including all the relevant elements.
+It deals with many different aspects of karmic patterns: their physical, emotional, mental, and spiritual symptoms; the traumatic experience as their original cause; and different psychological and spiritual consequences of a trauma, such as the inharmonious relationships and disturbed family dynamics or the connections with the lower astral realms.
+It redefines the basic healing paradigm and states that we need to heal our relationships and not only specific physical or mental illnesses.
 It also provides the main clues on how to successfully create our individual reality.
 It exposes the true structure of Creation and unchangeable natural principles.